collaborativebioinformatics/Viewing_expressed_variants/README.md

 **3.** Setting up the Environment

 A singularity container was built to run the expression variants analysis and visualization pipeline.
-The recipe file (expressed_variants.def) will be available in this Git repository.
+The recipe file [expressed_variants.def](def/expressed_variants.def) is available in this Git repository.

 To build the singularity container on your unix environment, do:
 ```